 Have you being knocked down?
 Are you crippled with fear?
 Do you feel like giving up?
 That’s okay because it is a normal part of life.

 You can’t be happy 24 hours a day and you can’t get your wishes every single time you ask.

-You may feel anxious because you’re currently in a job you dislike, you’re struggling to find a new job, you want to lose weight fast, you are in debt, your marriage is not in a good place or your finances are unstable.
+You may feel anxious because you’re currently in a job you dislike, struggling to find a new job, want to lose weight fast, your love life isn’t inspiring, or your finances are unstable.

-I want you to know that you’re not alone in these struggles.
+I want you to know that you’re not alone with these mental health issues.
 Life really sucks sometimes!

 But what matters is how you react to uncertainty and what you do to stay centered so you don’t lose your mind.

 To help you fight your scary demons, I’m going to share with you 10 simple steps to get rid of fear and anxiety.

 I use these tips every day to help me stay on track without losing hope.